If your New Year’s resolve to conquer debt, now is the time to prepare by collecting your financial tools for Jan 1.

 Stock your quiet office space or room with pens, pencils, and erasers which always come in handy.

-I’d also consider having a backup USB for all of your important documents as well as a photocopier.
+I’d also consider having a backup USB for your essential documents and a photocopier.

 You find photocopiers at Walmart for dirt cheap and I bet there will some after Christmas Deals on Boxing Day.

-We have one notebook in which we scribble numbers and make notes about our budget.
+We have one notebook where we scribble numbers and make notes about our budget.

 There’s a point where you must evaluate your budget to see if it’s working for you.